UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: The UniAV Framework

 \subsection{Unified Audio-Visual Encoding}

+Audio and visual signals are equally crucial for AVEL~\cite{tian2018audio,geng2023dense}, and both serve as important complementary information for TAL and SED to boost the localization performances~\cite{bagchi2021hear,boes2021audiovisual,hebbar2023dataset}.
+Therefore, to solve these three tasks together using a single unified framework, we propose a unified audio-visual encoding pipeline to utilize both audio and visual modalities of all input videos for all tasks.
+The proposed pipeline consists of two encoding processes as follows:

-{\bf Audio and visual representations.} In order to unify representations of different data to minimize data {discrepancies}, we use a general model~\cite{wang2023one} pre-trained by aligning vision, audio and language modalities to extract video representations.
-Specifically, the visual and audio encoders are utilized to tokenize visual and audio snippets of a given input video, respectively.
+{\bf Audio and visual generic representations.} Individually collected datasets for different tasks exhibit significant variations in domains and scales.
+In order to unify representations of diverse data to minimize data discrepancies, we use a general model~\cite{wang2023one} pre-trained by aligning vision, audio and language modalities to extract video representations.
+Specifically, the visual and audio encoders of the model~\cite{wang2023one} are utilized to tokenize visual and audio snippets of a given input video, respectively.
+Note that the parameters of the encoders are frozen during this process.
 Since the visual encoder just learned from image data while temporal information in videos is essential for TAL and AVEL tasks, the visual encoder fine-tuned on Kinetics-400~\cite{carreira2017quo} is also considered.
-After tokenization, the visual $E_{V} = \{e_{t}^{v}\}_{t=1}^{T} \in \mathbb{R}^{T\times D}$ and audio $E_{A} = \{e_{t}^{a}\}_{t=1}^{T} \in\mathbb{R}^{T\times D}$ feature sequences can be obtained, where $D$ is the projected feature dimension.
-Note that the parameters of the visual and audio encoders are frozen during this process.
+After tokenization, we apply a linear projection layer to project the audio and visual representations into a shared embedding space.
+Then, the visual $E_{V} = \{e_{t}^{v}\}_{t=1}^{T} \in \mathbb{R}^{T\times D}$ and audio $E_{A} = \{e_{t}^{a}\}_{t=1}^{T} \in\mathbb{R}^{T\times D}$ embedding sequences can be obtained, where $D$ is the projected feature dimension.

+{\bf Audio-visual pyramid transformer.} We consider that there is often irrelevant information and noise in audio and video tracks that interfere with accurate localization for specific types of instances, such as off-screen voice/music for AVEL, a visible dog without barking for SED.
+Besides, diverse modality-aware instances occurring in untrimmed videos might span various duration.
+For instance, the event duration ranges from 0.2 to 60 seconds in UnAV-100~\cite{geng2023dense} for AVEL.
+Therefore, an effective cross-modal fusion strategy is essential for solving all the three tasks.
+Here, we apply an audio-visual pyramid transformer inspired by~\cite{zhang2022actionformer,geng2023dense}.